-A bank's liquidity holding in absence of any bilateral effects is related to its bank-specific as well as macro variables, which we specify as:
+Before modelling the network effect on banks' liquidity choice, we specify a bank's liquidity holding in absence of any bilateral effects related to its bank-specific as well as macro variables as:

-$$q{i} = \alpha{i} + \sum{m=1}^{M} \beta{m} x{i}^{m} + \sum{p=1}^{P} \beta{p} x^{p}$$ (2)

-where α_i is bank fixed effect, x_i^m is a set of M variables accounting for observable differences in individual bank i, x_p is a set of P variables controlling for time-series variation in systematic risks.
+$$q_i = \alpha_i + \sum{m=1}^M \beta_m x_i^m + \sum{p=1}^P \beta_p x^p \tag{1}$$ where α_i is bank fixed effect, x_i^m is a set of M variables accounting for observable differences in individual bank i, x_p is a set of P variables controlling for time-series variation in systematic risks.
 That is, q_i captures the liquidity need specific to each individual bank due to its balance sheet and fundamental characteristics (e.g. leverage ratio, lending and borrowing rate), and its exposure to macroeconomic shocks (e.g. aggregate economic activity, monetary policy etc.).

 To study a bank's endogenous choice of z_i , that is, its liquidity holding in a banking network, however, we need to model the various sources of bilateral effects.
-To do so, we assume that banks are situated in different locations in a borrowing-lending network g, where g{ij} is the fraction of borrowing by bank i from bank j.
+To do so, we assume that banks are situated in different locations in the borrowing-lending network g.
 Each bank decides how much liquid capital z to set aside simultaneously on g.

-We assume that banks derive utility benefits from having an accessible buffer stock of liquidity, but at the same time they dislike the variability of this quantity.
+We assume that banks derive utility from having an accessible buffer stock of liquidity, but at the same time they dislike the variability of this quantity.
 The accessible network liquidity for bank i has two components: direct holdings, z_i , and what can be borrowed from other banks connected through the network.
-This second component is proportional to the neighbouring banks direct holdings, z_j , weighted by the borrowing intensities, g{ij} , and a technological parameter ψ , that is, $\psi \sum_j g{ij} z_j$, which can be thought as unsecured borrowing.
-The direct utility benefit of this buffer stock of accessible liquidity for bank i is $\hat{\mu}i$ per unit.

-We also assume that bank i derives an indirect benefit from its own holding of liquidity, arising from a reduction of opportunity costs.
+This second component is proportional to the neighbouring banks direct holdings, z_j , weighted by the borrowing intensities, g{ij} , and a technological parameter ψ , that is, $\psi \sum_j g{ij} z_j$.
+This component can be thought as unsecured borrowing.
+The direct utility of this buffer stock of accessible liquidity for bank i is $\hat{\mu}i$ per unit.
+The term $\hat{\mu}i$ captures the valuation (not necessarily positive) of a unit of bank i's accessible buffer stock of liquidity.
+It is specified as a random variable with bankspecific mean and shock.
+The shock is independent across banks, but it is assumed to be common knowledge.
+The formulation of $\hat{\mu}i$ is intuitive.
+The bank-specific mean represents the average bank i's valuation changes as a consequence of unexpected changes in the market condition.
+We also assume that bank i derives an indirect utility benefit from its own holding of liquidity, arising from a reduction of opportunity costs.
 Typically, setting liquidity aside implies that banks have to forgo more high-interest-yielding long-term investments.
 However, for each unit of liquidity it sets aside, bank i can also use it as a signal of its trustworthiness to borrow from its neighbouring banks' liquidity holdings z_j for long-term investments.
 This collateral/signal benefit is proportional to the borrowing capacity of the bank from its neighbours and a technological parameter δ .
-The parameter δ reflects the reduction in the collateral value as travelling in the network.
-This reduction could be due to transaction costs such as haircut treatments etc. We hence parametrize the additional benefit of liquidity holding as: $\delta z_i \sum_j g{ij} z_j$, which can be thought as collaterallized borrowing.
+The parameter δ reflects the reduction in the collateral value as it travels in the network.
+This reduction could be due to transaction costs such as haircut treatments etc. We hence parametrize the additional benefit of liquidity holding as: $\delta z_i \sum_j g{ij} z_j$, which can be thought as potential collaterallized borrowing.
 We treat this collateralized liquidity differently as it can potentially be used for long-term investments and hence lowers the opportunity cost of liquidity holding.
-In summary, the benefit of network liquidity for
+In summary, the valuation of liquidity for bank i in network g is modelled as: